John Carter Jr. (burgess): Death and legacy

 Carter died in 1690, possibly of malaria contracted three years earlier, and which had necessitated his replacement as justice of the peace at that time.
 Some of his estate and slaves went to his widow, who in June, 1691 took her third husband.
 She became the fourth wife of Col. Christopher Wormeley, also on the Governor's Council.
 According to various provisions, their 14-year old daughter Elizabeth received money (some entrusted to his London merchants), land and ten Negroes (which she would inherit at age 18) and the "negro Childe Bridget to waite upon her".
 John Carter's will also provided that his brother Robert Carter would receive the mill and other real estate if John's daughter Elizabeth did not have children—and in fact she died of measles in November 1693, shortly after her marriage to the son of Richmond County burgess (and Col.) William Lloyd, and that estate became subject to litigation because of her deathbed will naming her husband John Lloyd as her executor.
 John Carter's will also provided that his brother Charles (then in England) would only receive 3 pounds sterling (as did Robert) to buy a mourning ring.
 Even this, however, produced litigation, as several unpaid creditors sued.
 The court early on found some collusion and sales had taken place between the overseers, but dismissed charges against the immediate family.
 Moreover, after the widow's remarriage, her husband, Wormeley, sued on her behalf for her dower rights (which one descendant considered a formality), but lost after she died in 1693.
 Then John Lloyd became one of the administrators of his late father-in-law's estate to replace his wife, but decided to leave the colony for England in 1700, leaving his burgess brother Thomas in charge of his Virginia plantations.
 Thirty years later the Court of Chancery in England ordered them sold to pay the debts of Lloyd's estate, and Robert Carter purchased them.

-The second provision of John Carter's will freed four slaves—Richard and his wife Chriss and their two daughters—and gave them a piece of land, cattle, barrels of corn and peas, and lumber to build a cabin.
+The second provision of Carter's will freed four slaves—Richard and his wife Chriss and their two daughters—and gave them a piece of land, cattle, barrels of corn and peas, and lumber to build a cabin.
 Richard (sometimes referred to as "Free Dick" or "Black Dick" or "Free Richard") married Elizabeth after Chriss' death and had a second son.
 He last appeared on the tithables list in 1706, and probably died soon thereafter.
 Many generations later, his descendant, Armistead Nickens became the first Black representative for Lancaster County in the Virginia House of Delegates.